-What could’ve also potentially started this whole rumor of Duane using a Vox Super Beatle is a photo of Duane and Bob Keller (band’s bassist at the time) singing through a microphone together on stage, dating sometime to 1967 [Hour Glass – Duane and Keller].
-On the photo, Keller’s amp can clearly be seen as a Fender Bassman Blackface, but unfortunately, Duane’s amp is hidden right behind him.
+What could’ve also potentially started this whole rumor of Duane using a Vox Super Beatle is a photo of Duane and Bob Keller (band’s bassist at the time) singing through a microphone together on stage, dating some time to 1967 [Hour Glass – Duane and Keller].
+In the photo, Keller’s amp can clearly be seen as a Fender Bassman Blackface, but unfortunately, Duane’s amp is hidden right behind him.
 We do, however, see that the amp is plugged into a Vox cabinet, identical to what a Vox Super Beatle would come with from the factory.

 Larry Steele’s Story

-What is most likely the correct version of the story comes from late Larry Steele, a Jacksonville local who later served as stage manager and as co-writer for the band .38 Special.
+What is most likely the correct version of the story comes from the late Larry Steele, a Jacksonville local who later served as stage manager and as co-writer for the band .38 Special.
 Larry recalled in an article on his website meeting The Hour Glass at the Comic Book Club on July 12, 1968., as they were loading out the gear and setting up the stage.
 A guitar player himself, Steele vividly remembers seeing a few Vox Super Beatles but also finding out that Duane didn’t use any of them.

 At this point I was really confused.
 “Who plays through that beat-up Fender?”
 I inquired, pointing to the old tweed-covered amp.
 “That’s what Duane plays through!” the guy on the stage hollered back.
 “You won’t believe the tone he gets out of this thing!”
 I was repulsed.
 “Duane Allman plays through that piece of shit?”
 I protested.
 “With all these Super Beatles, he plays through that?”
 “Yeah, he won’t play through the Vox.
 Those heads are solid state, man.
 That’s okay for bass or keyboards, but Duane won’t play through any of that shit.
-Besides, he really likes Gregg’s voice coming through those Beatle bottoms.”
-[1968 – The Hour Glass in Jacksonville, The Load-In, Larry Steele
+Besides, he really likes Gregg’s voice coming through those Beatle bottoms.”1968 – The Hour Glass in Jacksonville, The Load-In, Larry Steele